Depression Causes and Treatment: Brain O2 and CO2By Dr. Artour Rakhimov, Alternative Health Educator and Author

 Treatment of depression

 In agreement with Western studies (Mora et al, 1976; Damas-Mora et al, 1982; Tweeddale et al, 1994), clinical observations by about 200 Russian doctors practicing the Buteyko breathing method suggest that depression is a sign of hyperventilation.
 It is common in people who, apart from chronic overbreathing, experienced abuse, trauma, and other types of physiological, physical and emotional stress.
 Depression gradually disappears with breathing normalization.
-Most people with depression require more than 25-30 s for the body-oxygen test in order to be free from their symptoms (cure or clinical remission).
+Most people with depression require more than X s for the body-oxygen test in order to be free from their symptoms or to have a cure or clinical remission.
+(The number X is explained further below.)

-Apart from this physiological approach, New Decision Therapy (based on elimination of traumas and forgiveness) is very effective in elimination of past traumas and boosting the mood and life outlook in the depressed person.
-In my view, this is the only forgiveness therapy (or energy release technique) that involves clearing 3 layers of denial and testing weak body points before the teacher proceeds to finding the traumatic event in the past of the student.
+Apart from this physiological approach, meditation exercises (if you know which ones and how to apply them) and New Decision Therapy (based on elimination of traumas and leading to forgiveness) can be effective in the elimination of past traumas and boost the mood and life outlook in the depressed person.
+This forgiveness therapy (or energy release technique) involves clearing 3 layers of denial and testing weak body points before the teacher proceeds to find the traumatic event in the past of the student.

 Br J Psychiatry.
 1976 Nov;129:457-64.